-1. Before you can install an M.2 device, you must first remove the screw that comes pre-attached to the Socket 3's retention standoff; this will be used to keep the device in place.
-The standoff is placed at the 80mm interval for the Socket 3 slot.
-There are also additional standoffs available for different size drives, such as 110mm Intel 905P Optane SSDs.
+3. Before you can install an M.2 device, you must first remove the screw that comes pre-attached to the Socket 3's retention standoff; this will be used to keep the device in place.
+By default, the standoff is placed at the 80mm interval for both Socket 3 slots.
+If your device is longer or shorter than 80mm, you will need to unscrew the standoff and fasten it to the correct retention socket.

-Next add one thermal pad - included with the Z390 DARK accessories - to the outlined area to the right.

-2. After adding the thermal pad, the motherboard will look like the image below.
-This thermal pad will assist with cooling your M.2 Key-M device.
+4. For each M.2 Key-M device you plan to install, add one thermal pad - included with the X299 Dark accessories - to the outlined area below.
+This will assist with cooling your M.2 Key-M device.

-- 3. Insert the M.2 device at a slight angle of approximately 45 degrees to the board.
+5. Insert either M.2 device at a slight angle of approximately 45 degrees to the board.
 This will allow the contacts (colloquially called "Gold Fingers") to seat completely into the slot.
-If the device is fully seated, you should be able to release it and the device will rest at an angle of about 30 degrees on its own, as shown in the picture to the right. - 4.
-Gently push the M.2 device down on the raised end.
-There will be some tension this is normal then use the screw you removed in Step 1 to secure the device.
-At right, you can see that the contacts will be nearly invisible when the device is properly seated and the copper mounting semi-circle is partially visible around the screw.
+If the device is fully seated, you should be able to release it and the device will rest at an angle of about 30 degrees on its own, as shown in the picture below.

+6. Gently push the M.2 device down on the raised end.
+There will be some tension - this is normal - then use the screw you removed in Step 2 to secure the device.
+Below, you can see that the contacts will be nearly invisible when the device is properly seated and the copper mounting semi-circle is partially visible around the screw.